edge-trial/Support/ReadMe_v1.md

 - Folder view: It contains a structured list of files and folders sorted in alphabetical order.
 Each folder contains two sub-folders : dataset, and notebook.

+- Launcher view: This shows the content of Notebook files to be explored by the end user.
+-
-- Launcher view: This shows the content of Notebook to be explored by the end user.
-To launch the content of selected Notebook, it is required that the corresponding dataset of that Notebook must be pre-installed.
+> Note: To successfully view or launch the selected Notebook, it is required that the corresponding dataset for that Notebook must be **pre-installed**.

 ### 4.4 Deploy a Dataset